graphql-python/graphene/README.md

-# Graphene: GraphQL Object Mapper
+# Graphene: Python DSL for GraphQL

 This is a library to use GraphQL in Python in a easy way.
 It will map the models/fields to internal GraphQL-py objects without effort.